Donate NowDonate Now

 People talking next to the window wall

-Over time, we hope recipients will become a community, connected by a shared belief that the right idea, given the right chance, can change things for the better.
+Over time, grant recipients will become part of a community connected by a shared belief: that the right idea, given the right chance, can change things for the better.
+As ideas take shape and evolve, so too will the network of people behind them — learning from one another, sharing insight, and contributing to a broader culture of innovation and possibility.